 With a property development project, getting from start to finish as quickly as possible without sacrificing quality is important to ensure both viability and profitability.
 With a traditional mortgage, you will be charged an early redemption penalty if you either sell the property within the tie-in period or switch to a standard residential or commercial mortgage (whether buy-to-let or owner-occupier).

-The costs involved in purchasing then refurbishing or renovating commercial or residential property are significant.
+The costs involved in purchasing then refurbishing/renovating commercial or residential property are significant.
 Budgets required for new-build properties can be even greater.
 Few property developers will be able to attract the lump sum funding they need from investors; a bridging loan is the perfect way to secure the funding you need in the shortest amount of time.